EMMA-TRIUMF/G4EMMA/README.txt

 Nov.
 15 Update: - added a histogram as part of the output data file which displays the energy spectrum that was emitted from the target.
 Useful for verification purposes.

+Nov.
+19 Update: - added a histogram in the output file that displays the location of beam emissions at the target plane (in terms of X and Y).

+Nov.
+21 Update: - added a histogram in the output file that displays the x and y components of the particle direction unit vectors (Target Plane Transverse Emission Components).